evanj2357/natas-solutions/README.md

 Utility functions for loading and storing level data depend on a `levels.json` file in the working directory.
 To use those functions starting from Natas0, rename or copy `_levels_init.json` to `levels.json`.

+`recon.py` is my utility for fetching and printing pages for the various levels from the command line.
+It takes a level number and optional relative path as command line arguments.